VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Related Work

 Although these methods achieve strong performance on specific datasets, they generally require dataset-specific training and therefore are difficult to transfer to new scenarios where data are scarce or privacy constraints are strict.
 As a result, foundation models for TSAD have recently attracted increasing attention.
 According to the modality of pre-training data, existing approaches can be broadly divided into TS-based and Text-based methods.
 Among TS-based based methods, DADA\cite{shentu2025towards} constructs anomalous samples during pre-training through heuristic anomaly injection and explicitly improves the discriminability between normal and abnormal patterns via Adaptive Bottlenecks and Dual Adversarial Decoders.
-Other foundation models, such as Time-MoE\cite{xiaoming2025time}, Chronos\cite{ansari2024chronos}, and Timer\cite{liu2024timer}, are pretrained on diverse real-world time series datasets collected from multiple domains, and assess the anomaly level of each time point based on prediction errors.
+Other foundation models, such as Time-MoE\cite{xiaoming2025time}, Chronos\cite{ansari2024chronos}, and Timer\cite{liu2024timer}, are pre-trained on diverse real-world time series datasets collected from multiple domains, and assess the anomaly level of each time point based on prediction errors.

-Despite these advances, high quality pre-training datasets specifically designed for anomaly detection remain largely unavailable because anomalous patterns are inherently scarce.
-As a result, existing TS-based methods still face difficulties when dealing with complex evolution patterns commonly observed in industrial scenarios.
+Despite these advances, high-quality anomaly detection pre-training datasets remain scarce, as anomalous patterns are inherently rare.
+This limits the ability of existing TS-based methods to handle complex industrial evolution patterns.
 Text-based methods provide an alternative direction.
 GPT4TS\cite{zhou2023one} adapts LLMs to TSAD through fine-tuning.
 AnomalyLLM\cite{liu2024large}, in contrast, uses GPT-2 as a teacher model to supervise a student network through knowledge distillation, and identifies anomalies according to the discrepancy between the teacher and student outputs.
 Zhang et al.\cite{zhang2024large} further explores the use of GPT-4 and Claude-2 for anomaly detection and requires the models to provide explanations for their decisions.
 Nevertheless, because LLMs are inherently developed for discrete textual data, whereas time series are continuous signals, the substantial modality gap makes it difficult for such methods to capture the underlying evolution patterns of time series.
 Consequently, the effectiveness of Text-based methods for TSAD has been increasingly questioned\cite{zhoucan,dong2024can}.